Fogaraté: Album

 Initial shipments of Fogaraté include 70,000 units in Spain and 10,000 in Holland.
 A Japanese was released on September of that Year.
 The album was a commercial success in Europe.
 It peaked in the top 20 in Portugal and Netherlands.
 In Spain, it debuted at number one on the Spanish album charts and stayed there for five consecutive weeks and was certified platinum.
 Also, it was the 15th best-selling album of 1994 in Spain and the 8th best-selling album by a foreign artist of 1994.

 In the United States, Forgarate debuted and peaked in the top 5 of the US Billboard Top Latin Album and Tropical Album charts selling over 200,000 copies in the first four months.
 Also, the album won Tropical/Salsa Album of the Year by Duo or Group and the single "Vivire" the Tropical/Salsa Song of the Year at the 2nd Latin Billboard Music Awards.
 It was the 4th best-selling tropical album in the United States of 1994 and the 29th best-selling Latin album overall.
 The album success in Central America surpassed all projections set by the label at the time.

 Sales figures for Fogarate were good in comparison to most tropical artists at the time.
 However, album sales were lower than his previous work Areito (1992) and a commercial disappointment in comparison to Bachata Rosa from 1990.
-Many attributed this to the album structure which was mostly based on the traditional "perico ripiao", the more danceable prototype of the "merengue", which was not popular outside of the Dominican Republic and some fans were unfamiliar with Dominican culture at the time.
+Many attributed this to the album structure which was mostly based on the traditional "perico ripia'o", the more danceable prototype of the "merengue", which was not popular outside of the Dominican Republic and some fans were unfamiliar with Dominican culture at the time.
 This situation along with the controversy around his predecessor and Guerra's refusal not to repeat the commercial formula of mix rhythms used in Bachata Rosa, led to a popularity decline in some countries.